 The stone tower’s western wall is 10 meters wide and the tower dates back to the 13th century.
 The late Gothic structure is surrounded by four circles of walls and two circles of moats.
 The outer wall is fortified by many bastions.

 There was a period between 1508-1524 that we call the “Debate over Lánzsér” when a widow called Gertraud didn’t want to cede the castle to the Hungarian King Ulászló II and she hired mercenaries.
 Their captain was called Magos Ferenc.
+(Note, I am using the Eastern name order for Hungarian names where family names come first.)
 These soldiers were neatly robbing the area of Sopron.
 Then, the king finally sent Trenka György, the Captain of Sopron against the “robber lady”.

 Oláh Miklós, the Bishop of Esztergom bought the fort in 1553 and he gave it to his nephew, Császár Miklós in 1561.
 The settlement under the castle was an agricultural small town, with 21 houses in 1640.
 Lord Dersffy Ferenc got the place by marriage and his daughter, Orsolya got married to Prince Eszterházy Miklós in 1612.